e-e-e/http-random-access/readme.md

 [![Build Status](https://travis-ci.org/e-e-e/http-random-access.svg?branch=master)](https://travis-ci.org/e-e-e/http-random-access) [![Coverage Status](https://coveralls.io/repos/github/e-e-e/http-random-access/badge.svg?branch=master)](https://coveralls.io/github/e-e-e/http-random-access?branch=master)

+**This module is deprecated - its has been functionally merged with [random-access-http](https://www.npmjs.com/package/random-access-http).
+Please use it instead.**

 An implementation of [random-access-storage](https://www.npmjs.com/package/random-access-storage) to access content via http/s.
 Providing the same interface as [random-access-file](https://www.npmjs.com/package/random-access-file) and [random-access-memory](https://www.npmjs.com/package/random-access-memory).
 This implementation is intended as a drop-in replacement for random-access-file or random-access-memory in the dat-storage configuration.
-You might want to look at [random-access-http](https://www.npmjs.com/package/random-access-http) for an alternative implementation to see if it better suits your needs.

 ## Installation